JinLabBioinfo/HiCorr/README.md

 1. Download everything into your local machine.
 2. Go to the directory "ref", uncompress all the gz files, then run the script: <br/>
    ./prep_ref.sh <reference_genome>
-3. Go back to the main directory, edit "run.sh":
+3. Go back to the main directory, edit "HiCorr.sh":
    - Line 3: Replace "PATH_TO_REF" with the path to your directory "ref"
    - Line 4: Replace "PATH_TO_BIN" with the path to your directory "bin"